TheRealFalseReality/Aquaponics-Kit/README.md

 You will also see the calibation binary if you need to calibrate the probes.

 ## From Source
-1. Copy the code into ESPHome instance after adding an esp32 device named `Aquaponics Kit`.
+1. Copy the contents of `aquaponics-kit.yaml` into ESPHome instance after adding an esp32 device named `Aquaponics Kit`.
 2. Remove the following lines:
 ```
 name_add_mac_suffix: true